-- Periodically clean dust and debris from the Quik-Lok® Blade Clamp with dry compressed air. - If the collar resists, slide the release lever back and forth to shake debris loose. - Periodically lubricate Quik-Lok® Blade Clamp with a dry lubricant such as graphite.
+- Periodically clean dust and debris from the Quik-Lok® Blade Clamp with dry compressed air. - If the collar resists twisting, twist the collar back and forth to shake debris loose. - Periodically lubricate Quik-Lok® Blade Clamp with a dry lubricant such as graphite.